-While celebrating the first family cookout of the year this Memorial Day weekend, the Mississippi State Fire Marshal's Office, recommends these grilling safety tips:
+For a safe family cookout this weekend, the Mississippi State Fire Marshal's Office, recommends these grilling safety tips:

 - Propane and charcoal BBQ grills should only be used outdoors. - The grill should be placed well away from the home, deck railings and out from under eaves and overhanging branches. - Do not use a grill under a carport or garage. - Keep children and pets away from the grill area. - Keep your grill clean by removing grease or fat buildup from the grills and in trays below the grill. - Never leave your grill unattended.